turkaytunc/books/README.md

   - Refactoring: Improving the Design of Existing Code by Martin Fowler
   - Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
   - CSS Pocket Reference: Visual Presentation for the Web by Eric A. Meyer
+  - CSS in Depth by Keith J. Grant
+  - Refactoring UI by Steve Schoger, Adam Wathan

 ## Will Read